BITEDECK

 Feature 03 · Apple Health

 Reads steps, active energy, workouts, weight, body fat.
-Writes calories, every macro, fiber, sugar, sodium, water, weight, body fat.
+Writes calories, protein, carbs, fat, fiber, sugar, sodium, water, weight, body fat.
 Every metric has its own toggle.
 No all-or-nothing.

 Feature 04 · Coach